LUMAKRAS- sotorasib tablet, coated

 Lactation

-Advise women not to breastfeed during treatment with LUMAKRAS and for 1 week after the final dose [see Use in Specific Populations (8.2)].
+Advise women not to breastfeed during treatment with LUMAKRAS and for 1 week after the last dose [see Use in Specific Populations (8.2)].
+Refer to the Full Prescribing Information of panitumumab for lactation information, when LUMAKRAS is used in combination with panitumumab.

 Drug Interactions